C+

 Crime Quick Facts

-• Madison crime rates are 16% higher than the national average
+• Madison crime rates are equal to the national average

 Madison, WI Crime Quiz